TritonDataCenter/sdc-cnapi/docs/static.md

 of how the DC will be split up for the differing ratios.
 If in doubt, don't change the default.

+FEATURE_USE_CNAGENT_COMMAND_EXECUTE should only be set true if you want CNAPI to send CommandExecute requests to a CN via cn-agent's `command_execute` task when that is available (I.e. cn-agent is new enough).
+If this is false (the default) or if a CN does not have a new enough cn-agent to support `command_execute`, the CommandExecute will fall back to using Ur transparently.
+Enabling this is currently considered experimental as its backward compatibility has not been tested with the full spectrum of possible production scripts.

 ### Example